Linux gaming rising

 There’s a good chance you already know if you’d love it or hate it.
 I adore it.

 Wasteland 2 is PCWorld’s Game of the Year of 2014, and the one title that Talos Principle couldn’t quite triumph over.
 It took a full quarter-century for this sequel to the legendary Wasteland to be made, and the wait was well worth it.
-Wasteland 2 ($40 on Steam) is nothing short of a love post-apocalyptic love letter to old-school CRPG fans, sporting a tantalizing setting, deliciously clever writing, and more far more flexibility to accommodate player actions than 99 percent of games out there.
+Wasteland 2 ($40 on Green Man Gaming) is nothing short of a love post-apocalyptic love letter to old-school CRPG fans, sporting a tantalizing setting, deliciously clever writing, and more far more flexibility to accommodate player actions than 99 percent of games out there.

 Don’t have a key?
 Blow up the door.
 But make your choices wisely—each one affects how the story and characters react to you.